 - Depth of Historical Analysis: A higher

-historyvalue, combined with an appropriatehistoryInterval, allows filters to analyze market behavior over a more extended past period.
-This is crucial for strategies that rely on identifying long-term trends or cyclical patterns. - Filter Effectiveness: Certain filters, like
+historyvalue, combined with an appropriatehistoryInterval, lets filters analyze a longer past window.
+This matters for strategies that rely on long-term trends or cyclical patterns. - Filter Effectiveness: Certain filters, like

 minPricePctChangeIntervalHistoryormaxSlopePctIntervalHistory, explicitly use this historical data.
 ThehistorySourcesub-parameter within these filters often refers to an index within the stored historical data array.
 A largerhistorypool provides more data points for these filters to reference. - Resource Consumption: Each historical data point consumes memory and, if persisted, disk space.
 While historical data points are typically less frequent than snapshots, a very large